CrystalOnScript/QuickFiction/README.md

 At this time, Quick Fiction is not available in the Chrome Extension store, however, you can still install it locally in developer mode if you would like to try it out.

-1. Clone the GIT Repository to your local machine.
+1. Clone the Git Repository to your local machine.
-  * More information on GIT and cloning can be found here: https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository
+    * More information on Git and cloning can be found here: [Git Basics, Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)
 2. Visit "chrome://extensions" in your browser
     1. You can also access this by selecting Omnibox (menu) in the upper right-hand corner of the browser
     2. Hover over "Tools"